-GST or Goods and Services Tax was first introduced in the Budget Speech presented on 28th February 2006.
+GST meaning Goods and Services Tax was first introduced in the Budget Speech presented on 28th February 2006.
 It laid the foundation for a complete reform in India’s indirect tax system.
 Finally implemented on 1st July 2017 as Goods and Services Tax Act, the indirect taxation system thus went through a chain of amendments since its inception.

 With this tax reform, GST replaced multiple indirect taxes that were levied on different goods and services.
 The Central Board of Indirect Taxes and Customs (CBIC) is the regulatory body governing all changes and amendments regarding this tax.